HDembinski/stateful_pointer/README.md

 }
 ```

+## String

+The worlds most compact STL-compliant string with *small string optimization*.
+Has the size of a single pointer and stores up to 7 characters without allocating extra memory from the heap.

+This one is still in development, a lot of the standard interface is still missing.

 ## Performance

+### `tagged_ptr` vs `std::unique_ptr`

-In optimized builds, the performance of all pointers in the *Stateful Pointer Library* is similar to `std::unique_ptr`.
+In optimized builds, the performance is similar.
 Most importantly, access is as fast.
 Pointer creation is at most 10 % slower and becomes negligible compared to the allocation and initialization cost of larger pointees.

 |Benchmark                                   |CPU [ns]|
 |:-------------------------------------------|-------:|